99991/matting/README.md

 # Install

-Install a C compiler and then run:
+Install a C compiler (if you want to use alpha matting methods other than vcycle) and then run:

 ```
 git clone https://github.com/99991/matting.git